YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 The gtmprofile (and gtm) scripts, by design, are idempotent so that calling them repeatedly is safe.
 The YottaDB installation process ensures that gtmprofile always sets gtm_dist correctly.
 Idempotency is implemented by checking the value of $gtm_dist and skipping all changes to environment variables if gtm_dist is already defined.

 When gtm sources gtmprofile, it provides a default execution environment (global directory and a default database (with BEFORE_IMAGE journaling) if none exists.
-By default, it creates the database in $HOME/.yottadb with a structure like the following; note that this directory structure has different locations for YottaDB routines (r), object files (o), and database-related files (g):
+By default, it creates the database in $HOME/.fis-gtm with a structure like the following; note that this directory structure has different locations for YottaDB routines (r), object files (o), and database-related files (g):

 .. parsed-literal::

-   .yottadb
+   .fis-gtm
       | -- r
-      | -- V6.2-000_x86_64
+      | -- r1.00
       | | -- g
       | | | -- gtm.dat
       | | | -- gtm.gld